oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/create-measure/create-measure.md

 Before creating the analytic view, add some additional measures.
 Repeating the same steps as you did with SALES, close the Show DDL dialog and:

-1. Add measure QUANTITY.
+1. Add measure QUANTITY
-2. Add measure DISCOUNT_PERCENT.
+2. Add measure DISCOUNT_PERCENT

-By default, the aggregation expression is SUM.
+Note that by default, the aggregation expression is SUM.
 For measures such as SALES and QUANTITY, it makes sense that those measures would be aggregated by SUM.

 ![Show Measures](images/measures-1.png)